Eglė Janulevičiūtė

-Eglė Janulevičiūtė (born in Kaunas) is a Lithuanian classical pianist.
+Eglė Ausra Janulevičiūtė (born in Kaunas) is a Lithuanian classical pianist.

 She trained at the Lithuanian Academy of Music.
 In 1993, she moved to London to attend Guildhall School of Music and Drama and in 1996 moved to the United States.
 She has master's degree from Bowling Green State University and doctorate from University of California, Santa Barbara.
 She is an adjunct professor at Westmont College.